July 17, 2020

 photographer unknown

-In November of 1952, she filmed several 15-minute segments for the Bay Area television series Phyllis Dillis, the Homely Friendmaker—dressed in a housecoat to offer absurd "advice" to homemakers.
+In November of 1952, she filmed several 15-minute segments for the Bay Area television series Phyllis Diller, the Homely Friendmaker—dressed in a housecoat to offer absurd "advice" to homemakers.
 Diller also worked as a copywriter at KSFO radio in San Francisco and a vocalist for a music-review TV show called Pop Club, hosted by Don Sherwood.

 Phyllis Diller ~ Born To Sing vinyl LP back cover detail